 Legal Hold

-A legal hold (also called a litigation hold or preservation order) is a directive issued by an organization to preserve all documents, records, and electronically stored information that may be relevant to pending or reasonably anticipated litigation, audit, or government investigation.
+A legal hold (also called a litigation hold) is a directive issued by an organization to preserve all documents, records, and electronically stored information that may be relevant to pending or reasonably anticipated litigation, audit, or government investigation.
 It suspends routine document destruction policies to prevent spoliation.
+A legal hold is self-imposed by the organization, distinct from a court-issued preservation order.

 What is a legal hold?